-- 2. Copy the primitive from the Filesystem template into workfile and replace the site-specific variables as directed in the template comments or in "Filesystem Template" on page 160. - 3.
-Verify that the timeout values are appropriate for your site. - 4.
+- 3. Verify that the timeout values are appropriate for your site. - 4.
 Verify that there are no comments in workfile. - 5.
 Save workfile. - 6.
 Update the database with the new resource:

-- 7. Test the Filesystem resource: - Ensure that all of the mount points required to mount all Filesystem resources exist on both nodes.
+- 7. Test the Filesystem resource: - a.
+Ensure that all of the mount points required to mount all Filesystem resources exist on both nodes.